 Insomnia, sleep disturbance and nightmares.

-Managing the uncertainty of these new and challenging times we find ourself in whilst facing the coronavirus pandemic.
+Managing the uncertainty of these new and challenging times we find ourselves in whilst facing the coronavirus pandemic.

-Concessions are available to counselling psychologists in-training, and military veterans.
+Concessions are available to psychologists in-training, and military veterans.

 What psychotherapy approach is right for you?

 Therapy is essentially a private space to explore difficult experiences or emotions, and seek ways to reduce the negative impact of these in your life.
 Identifying the most appropriate approach to take is a key aim of the initial consultation.
 We will discuss the range of psychotherapy approaches available but the starting point will always be to explore how you see the problem, its impact on you and your life, and what changes you would like to experience.